 Not only are the partners mapping soil health practice trends, but they are inputting the OpTIS data into a computer simulation model to determine the environmental benefits associated with the trends of cover crop and conservation tillage use.
-The DeNitrification-DeComposition Model (DNDC) will measure factors such as nitrous oxide emissions, nitrate loss, soil organic carbon, and water-holding capacity.
-This additional dataset is slated for release in Fall 2019.
+The DeNitrification-DeComposition Model (DNDC) measures factors such as nitrous oxide emissions, nitrate loss, soil organic carbon, and water-holding capacity.

 Benefiting People and Nature

 The better we—governments, academia, conservation organizations and businesses—understand the trends in adoption rates of these practices, the better we can focus resources and tools that will help farmers secure their future while benefiting communities and nature.

 - Soil and water conservation districts establish priorities and evaluate progress in achieving county or statewide goals.